Vertical Divider

 |

 “Stand firm therefore….having put on the breastplate of righteousness.”
 (Ephesians 6:14) “But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption.”
 (1 Corinthians 1:30) Jesus is the only source of righteousness on earth.
 He is the embodiment of righteousness.
 Like the “belt of truth”, the “breastplate of righteousness” is descriptive of the person of Jesus Christ.
 He is the living (zoe) righteousness of God within the New Testament church.
 (Jeremiah 23:5-6; Acts 3:14; 7:52; 22:14; Philippians 3:9; 1 John 2:1; 29) The indwelling life (zoe) of Christ is the only source of righteousness for the New Testament church.
 His righteousness is more than able to protect His body, the New Testament church, from the schemes of the devil characterized by accusations of unrighteousness.
-The “breastplate of righteousness" is not indicative of righteousness derived from random good works.
-Therefore, any argument that attempts to defend the “breastplate of righteousness" as self-righteousness derived from good works radically misunderstands both the fallen nature of man and the grace of God.
-Not only can human works not contribute to the righteousness of the ecclesia, but they also constitute the very means used by the devil to accuse the New Testament church of unrighteousness.
+The “breastplate of righteousness” is not indicative of righteousness derived from “good” works.
+Therefore, any argument that attempts to defend the “breastplate of righteousness” as self-righteousness derived from “good” works radically misunderstands both the fallen nature of man and the grace of God.
+Not only can human works not contribute to the righteousness of the ecclesia but they constitute the very means used by the devil to accuse the New Testament church of unrighteousness.
 “Now that no one is justified by the law (self-righteousness) before God is evident; for, ‘The righteous man shall live by faith’.”
-(Galatians 3:11) The Apostle Paul commanded the New Testament church to “put on” the “breastplate of righteousness".
-As clarified, it does not put it on by the performance of good works.
+(Galatians 3:11) The Apostle Paul commanded the New Testament church to “put on” the “breastplate of righteousness”.
+As clarified, it does not put it on by the performance of “good” works.
 Instead, sharing life with Christ, it is already clothed with His indwelling life (zoe) and, therefore, His living (zoe) righteousness.
-(Galatians 3:27) The New Testament church was equipped with the “breastplate of righteousness" in the past when it was first joined with Christ in a union of shared life (past tense: “having put on”).
-The indwelling Christ is the solitary source of righteousness.
-Legally positioned in Christ and organically joined to Him, the New Testament church shares His living (zoe) presence, characterized by the attribute of righteousness.
+(Galatians 3:27) The New Testament church was equipped with the “breastplate of righteousness” in the past when it was first joined with Christ in a union of shared life (past tense: “having put on”).
+He is its solitary source of righteousness.
+Legally and organically positioned “in Christ,” the New Testament church shares His living (zoe) presence, characterized by the attribute of righteousness.
 “He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.”
 (2 Corinthians 5:21) The “breastplate of righteousness” is descriptive of an attribute of Jesus Christ.
 As used in Ephesians, it is indicative of His immediate, victorious, living (zoe) presence within the New Testament church.
 The righteousness of the indwelling Christ provides the only means by which the New Testament church can “stand firm” and “resist” the schemes of the devil characterized by accusations of unrighteousness.
 Joined to Christ, it shares His righteousness and thus, is “holy and blameless and beyond reproach.”
 (Colossians 1:5) Therefore, accusations of unrighteousness by the devil and his angels have been rendered powerless. |

 Vertical Divider